sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 authenticated at an identity provider can be authorized to resources in another service.
-This how-to guide assumes that you already have an OpenID Connect solution available and intend to use that as a login option in your Flex marketplace.
+This how-to guide assumes that you already have an OpenID Connect solution available and intend to use that as a login option in your Sharetribe marketplace.

 <info>